Barak-Erd\H{o}s graphs and the infinite-bin model: Longest directed path in sparse graphs

 \paragraph*{Acknowledgements}

-We would like to thank Ksenia Chernysh, Sergey Foss, Patricia Hersh, Richard Kenyon, Takis Konstantopoulos and Jean-Fran\c{c}ois Rupprecht for fruitful discussions.
-We also thank Persi Diaconis for pointing out the reference~\cite{AP}.
+We would like to thank Ksenia Chernysh, Sergey Foss, Patricia Hersh, Richard Kenyon, Takis Konstantopoulos and Jean-Fran\c{c}ois Rupprecht for fruitful discussions and Persi Diaconis for pointing out the reference~\cite{AP}.

 \Addresses